SayasCampos/Prueba06/README.md

 # rustadio

-Christopher Teters <cteters@pdx.edu>
-Max Smiley <smiley6@pdx.edu>
-Paul Hubbard <phubbard@pdx.edu>

 This program is in development toward becoming a simple webapp based media player that can be used to play common digital audio coding formats such as mp3 using the Rust programming language.

 A more midterm goal might include the implementation and use file formats such as [M3U](https://en.wikipedia.org/wiki/M3U), for providing use of